AnjaliPa/Walmart-Coding-Challenge-Project/README.md

 ![](Data%20Model.png)

 ### Steps to execute project: ###
 *I created WAR file and updated on GitHub, but not able to execute it through command line.* I need to work on it to see how to do that.
 So, I have uploaded my complete project on github along with WAR file.
-If WAR file is exported to eclipse directly, one should be able to execute it using local server (I used tomcat for that purpose) .
+If WAR file is exported to eclipse directly, one should be able to execute it using local server (I used tomcat) .
 Below are the different software versions I have used for development:
 * Spring mvc version - 4.0.6
 * Apache Tomcat Version 8.0
 * Hibernate version - -4.0.1